13 things to do on a rainy day in the CBD

 Popcorn, frozen coke and a movie at Event Cinemas in the Myer Centre is surely enough to make you forget about the miserable weather outside.
 Check out the Event Cinemas website to see what's playing.
 For an opulent, vintage vibe head to the Elizabeth Picture Theatre.
 Housed in a heritage-listed building with reclining seats and a bar, it's the perfect place to settle in on a rainy day.

 Museum of Brisbane

 There's plenty to see and do inside Brisbane City Hall.
-Head to the Museum of Brisbane on Level 3 and check out one of its exhibitions (the 100% Brisbane exhibit is great), or take a guided tour of City Hall.
+Head to the Museum of Brisbane on Level 3 and check out one of its exhibitions, or take a guided tour of City Hall.
 There's also the Clock Tower Tour that takes you up in an old hand-operated lift and offers a birds-eye view of the city.